rangsimanketkaew/rangsimanketkaew.github.io/_posts/2019-07-30-compiling-linear-algebra-libraries.md

 ```
 This can take several minutes.

-6. After installation is completed, there must be libscalapack.a in ScaLAPACK directory.
+6. There should be `libscalapack.a` in ScaLAPACK directory.

 <br>

 ## ATLAS

-I am going to install ATLAS under my home directory as normal user.
+I am going to install ATLAS under my home directory as a normal user.

-1. Uncompress tarball
+1. Uncompress a tarball
 ```
 mv tlas3.8.3.tar.gz $HOME/
 cd $HOME